quazi-irfan/R-Language-Google-Summer-of-Code-Application-2020/README.md

   return chain;
 }
 ```
-Now calling the function from R,
+Once we've installed the library locally, we can call the implementation from R in the following manner.
 ```R
 chainCpp <- mcmcCpp(10000, 4, 10)
 plot(chainCpp, type="l")
 ```
+Similarly we can look at the distribution of the sample which is marked in red, and it closely follows the analytic soution which is marked in blue.
+From the trace plot we see that the chain is stationary.
 ![samplescpp](Hard/mcmcCpp_samples.png)
 ![trace2](Hard/mcmcCpp_chain.png)

 ### Benchmark between mcmcR mcmcCpp
-Lets look at the performance difference between this two implementation
+Lets look at the performance difference between this two implementation using microbenchmark R package.
+Here we can see that the C++ implementation is outperforming the R implementation without even when the algorithm was implementated as-is.
 ```R
 library(microbenchmark)
 library(ggplot2)